14 SEO Trends That Will Impact Your Website in 2022

 Unsurprisingly, the quality of content is one of the major SEO trends in 2021.
 The emphasis on creating and publishing high-quality content is not dying down anytime soon.
 Algorithms continuously ask marketers to create high-quality content that is both user-centric and well optimised.
 Furthermore, Google continues to make significant updates to its search algorithm that prioritises content that is high quality, user-centric, valuable and satisfies the searcher’s intent.

 Creating and publishing quality content is a crucial component of an effective SEO strategy.
 Users are after content that is relevant, helpful, timely, and will answer their questions directly.
 Given Google aims to provide the best possible user experience, the search engine will continue to reward the sites that are emphasising producing quality content.

 More people are heading to search engines for their questions, and Google is looking to sites that can provide clear answers with well-researched citations.
 Content reigns supreme – the old saying still rings true.
 According to the latest research, almost two-thirds of SEO experts rank content creation and content marketing as the #1 way to drive the best results in search marketing, making it contribute arguably one of the biggest SEO trends.
 As content continues to be the main driving force in SEO, there is only going to be more emphasis on the quality of the content sites are putting out.

-While the security of a website is nothing new, we’re predicting SSL certificates to only become more crucial over the coming year.
+While the security of a website is nothing new, SSL certificates are now essential for your website.
 As Google moves towards a fully secure web, more users are becoming aware of the dangers of being on an unsecured page – bounce rates are increasing on pages that do not have the SSL certificate installed.